 Valley District is the fifth largest of 29 State Water Contractors (SWC) that receive water from the SWP.
-Each SWC pays its proportionate share of the facilities necessary to deliver the water into their service area.
-This “fixed” cost (similar to a home mortgage) pays for the infrastructure and is paid year-in and year-out whether, or not, water is delivered.
-The costs were amortized over nearly 75 years ending in 2035.
+Each SWC pays its proportionate share of the facilities necessary to deliver water into their service area.
+This “fixed” cost (similar to a home mortgage) pays for the infrastructure and is paid year-in and year-out, whether or not water is delivered.
+The costs were amortized over nearly 75 years, ending in 2035.
 When the last payment is made, the people in the San Bernardino valley will have invested over $2.2 billion in this crucial infrastructure.

 In addition to the fixed cost, Valley District also pays “variable” costs for the actual water delivered each year.
-The variable cost includes energy and operations costs.
+The variable costs includes energy and operations costs.

 More information on the history of water development and the State Water Project can be found at the California Department of Water Resources website.

 Click here for additional information about what the State Water Project means to the Inland Empire region.